Subramaniyam Sugirdharajan

-Subramaniyam Sugirdharajan (1970 – 24 January 2006), popularly known as SSR, was a journalist working for the Tamil language daily Sudar Oli.
-On 24 January 2006 during the ongoing Sri Lankan civil war, he was shot dead in the Eastern port city of Trincomalee in Sri Lanka.
-He was 35 years and the father of two children aged three and two.
+Subramaniyam Sugirdharajan (1970 – 24 January 2006), popularly known as SSR, was a Sri Lankan journalist working for the Tamil language daily Sudar Oli.
+On 24 January 2006 during the Sri Lankan civil war, he was shot dead in the eastern port city of Trincomalee.
+He was 35 years old and the father of two children aged three and two.
 The assailants were on a motorbike and fired at him from close range.